 A number of years ago I was talking with a friend at a Bible study.
 She told me something she did that changed her whole marriage for the better.
 God impressed upon her to simply start praying for her husband regularly.
 She told me she didn’t know why it hadn’t occurred to her to do this every day before then.
 But when she started praying so many things changed.
 It especially changed her attitude towards her husband.
 She fell more in love with him and with God.

 Eventually, she and her husband began praying together every morning.
 That really changed their marriage in impactful ways.
 As she said, they had a pretty good marriage before praying together.
 But their relationship went from okay/good to great.
 So of course, they never stopped praying.
 And neither have we.
 Steve and I started the same great “habit” from that day forward.
 It’s now a part of our morning to pray together to start the day off right.

 I also pray for Steve separately, and he prays for me.
 But we also pray together each morning.
 I can’t emphasize how much closer we are to each other and to God, as a result.

 Prayer for My Husband

 God all the more showed me the importance of praying for Steve several years back.
 I was angry at him for leaving his clothes hangers out after he changed clothes and left for the morning.
 (I wrote a blog about it in an article titled, Praying Over Hangers.)
 God impressed upon me to stop being mad at him.
 I was to instead be thankful that I have him.
 (I have a lot of friends who are widowed.
 They would love to pick up their husband’s hangers.)
 God told me I was to pray for the man who was now wearing those clothes that those hangers held.
-I was to pray for this man who faithfully went to work every morning.
+I was to offer prayer for this man who faithfully went to work every morning.